 This course investigates the history, present and future of Germany’s energy transition, the Energiewende.
 It begins with a review of the main goals and history, followed by an overview of the specifics of the power sector and the three end-use sectors (buildings, industry, and transportation).
 Finally, the function and possibilities of scenarios will be explained: what are they?
 How are they made?
 And what do they look like for Germany in 2050?
 The goal is to learn what issues a country deals with when investigating a transition to renewable energy and efficiency.

 The course is open to students of all disciplines.
-The workload is approximately 90 hours.
-This workload includes the videos, charts, reading list, and tests.
+The workload includes watching the videos, further research and production of own content.

 The workload of the course is approximately 90 hours, which results in 3 credit points.
 The workload consists of the following 2 blocks: